BinaryMoon/ninja-sparks/collections/_posts/2026/2026-04-06-issue-32-bulk-photo-tools.md

 These days you often hear filmmakers say they “didn’t use CGI”, which usually just means they’re downplaying the huge teams of artists involved.
 That never quite sits right with me.
 There’s sometimes a strange snobbery around CGI, even when it’s doing most of the heavy lifting.

 But here it feels more balanced.
 They’ve pushed for as much as possible to be done physically, while still using CGI where it makes sense.
+It’s less about avoiding CGI, and more about choosing the right way to make something feel authentic.
 I like that approach.
 Technology can enhance films, but overuse can make everything feel a bit artificial.
 I remember watching the *Total Recall* remake and thinking everything looked too smooth compared to the original, where everything had more texture because it was done in camera.

 ---